|

 oxymoron because we don’t know how God could bring together the physical and

-the spiritual realms, yet this is no less our destiny.
+the spiritual realms, yet this is no less our destiny who believe in Jesus.

 2Cor 5,1-4